 Children's hospitals are responsible for the accuracy of the resident FTE counts submitted to HRSA and are subject to audit.
-More specifically, the Secretary, by statute, must "determine any changes to the number of residents reported by a hospital in the (initial) application of the hospital for the current FY for both direct and indirect expense amounts."
+More specifically, the Secretary, by statute, must determine any changes to the number of residents reported by a hospital in the = initial application of the hospital for the current FY for both direct and indirect expense amounts.
 This mandate is accomplished through the Resident FTE Assessment Program carried out by the CHGME Payment Program (see "Application Cycle and Deadlines").
-Children's hospitals are not required to submit with their completed initial applications for CHGME Payment Program funding, documentation in support of the resident FTE data reported in their applications.
-However, at the time children's hospitals certify their applications, the hospital should possess documentation in accordance with 413.75(d) and other applicable Medicare record-keeping regulations.
-Hospitals that do not report resident FTE counts to Medicare are not exempt from this policy.
+Children's hospitals are not required to submit with their completed initial applications for CHGME Payment Program funding documentation in support of the resident FTE data reported in their applications.
+However, at the time children's hospitals certify their applications, the hospital should possess documentation in accordance with 413.75(d) and other applicable Medicare are not exempt from this policy.